some-code-developer/some-node/README.md

 - dpkg-deb

-**Note** By no means this application is perfect it can be improoved and it might contain bugs.
+**Note** By no means this application is perfect, It can be improoved and it might contain some bugs.